Steps to Create Database in MySQL

 - Creating a database involves translating the logical database design model into the physical database.

-- CREATE DATABSEcommand is used to create a database
+- CREATE DATABASE command is used to create a database

 The Database along with Dummy Data is attached.
 We will be using this DB for all our further tutorials.
 Simple import the DB in MySQL Workbench to get started